pgazmuri/k9-polyvox/README.md

 python main.py
 ```

 The robot will boot, connect to OpenAI, and begin interacting.
-Use Ctrl+C to stop.
+Use Ctrl+C to stop, or ask "Vector" to shut down.

+## Interacting with the dog

+See the [user guide](USING_K9-POLYVOX.md) to learn how to interact with k9-polyvox.

 ## Installing as a Service